lucask42/redder/README.md

 npm start
 ```

 After a few moments you should see a QR Code.
-Open the Expo app on your iOS or android device and scan the barcode.
+Open the Expo app on your iOS or Android device and scan the barcode.

 This will initiate a build of the project and this may take a couple minutes.
-If the request times-out watch the terminal and refresh your iOS or android device after the build has finished.

-Upon refreshing or completion of the build the main screen of the app should display on your device.
+Once built the app should load and display on your device.

 ## Troubleshooting

-### Configuring Packager IP Address
+### Request timed out

+Expo waits until after you scan the barcode to start building the project.
+Depending on several factors this build time can take minutes, meanwhile your device may time out.
+If this happens watch the terminal window for the build to progress to 100% and then hit the refresh button in the Expo app on your device.

+Upon refreshing the main screen of the app should display on your device.

+### Localhost does not work

 When starting your project, you'll see something like this for your project URL: